Flexible model selection for mechanistic network models: Simulation Study

 In the simulations, SL used a library of three candidate algorithms: $k$-nearest neighbors (KNN), support vector machine (SVM), and random forest (RF).
-These three algorithms are chosen largely for their ability to handle collinear predictors, which are often present in summary statistics for networks.
-Given an observed sample for classification, KNN determines which (user-defined) $k$ samples in the training data are closest to the observed sample, based on some distance measure in the predictor space, a common choice being the Euclidean distance.
+These three candidate algorithms are chosen largely for their ability to handle collinear predictors, which are often present in summary statistics for networks.
+Given an observed sample for classification, KNN determines which $k$ samples in the training data are closest to the observed sample, based on some distance measure in the predictor space, a common choice being the Euclidean distance.
 The predicted class is the most frequent class among the $k$-nearest neighbors.
-Unlike KNN, which essentially formulates a new decision rule for each observation, SVM seeks to formulate a single decision rule for all classifications by separating the space of the predictors with a set of hyperplanes that segregate the space class-wise.
-Heuristically, a good hyperplane is one that is farthest from any sample in the training data.
+Unlike KNN, which essentially formulates a new decision rule for each observation, SVM seeks to formulate a single decision rule by separating the space of the predictors with a set of hyperplanes that segregate the space class-wise.
 Once the class-wise segregation of the predictor space is complete, a new data point is classified based on the class label of the subset of the predictor space it falls in.
 Lastly, RF seeks to create a set of decision trees (the ``forest'') from the training data in order to arrive at the final prediction.
 To build each tree, a bootstrap sample of the training data is taken to form the root.
-Then, at each node, a subset of the predictors are selected, and a ``best'' split is determined for these predictors in order to form its daughter nodes.
+Then, at each node of each decision tree, a subset of the predictors is selected at random, and a ``best'' split is determined for these predictors in order to form its daughter nodes.
 Typically, the quality of the split is measured by the amount of homogeneity in each daughter node.
-Given an observed sample, each tree is traversed and gives a class label for the sample.
-An observation is then classified as the most frequent amongst all the tree-wise decisions.
+Given an observation, each tree in the forest is traversed and gives a class label for the observation based on the most frequent class among the samples in the leaf of the tree where the observation is assigned.
+An observation is then classified by the forest as the mode of all the tree-wise decisions.